TheN008/pick_date_4_students/README.md

 # What is this all about?
   This tool is based on biorhythms, that is pseudo-science.
   It calculates when your students are most intelligent and then suggests you to teach them advanced topic at the moment when their intelligent ability is increasing.
+Keep in mind that this is pseudo-scientific.